13 Awesome Things To Do In Bristol, UK As Told By A Resident

 These Are Some Great Things To Do In Bristol, UK!

 Exploring the south of England?
-In that case, Bristol should be on your list of places to discover!
-This English city draws travellers year after year due to the historic and different vibes it gives off.
+Then Bristol should be on your list of places to discover!
+This English city attracts travellers year after year due to the historic and unique vibes it gives off.

 Whether you are travelling alone, with a partner, or as a family with kids, Bristol offers different things for all interests!